angusshire/msbot/README.md

 As shown, the bot supports features like autologin, autopot, and autoCC.
 This was done by simply capturing the game window into a BMP file and parsing it accordingly.
 Because of this dependence the result is not guaranteed to work in other versions of the game.
 All the bot features use the `PostMessage` Win32 API function call to send keystrokes to the background window.

-Image recognition is done by calculating the squared euclidean distance (SED) with both the snapshot image and corresponding template.
+Image recognition is done by calculating the squared euclidean distance (SED) using the RGB pixels of the snapshot image and corresponding template.
 If the SED is below a certain threshold, then it matches the template, and the bot takes an action accordingly.

 ### How to Use